 For information on One SC Fund: COVID-19 Response grants, please click below.

 The One SC Fund was first used to support nonprofit organizations providing relief and recovery assistance to flood victims in the 24 FEMA designated emergency counties.
 When Hurricane Matthew struck our state in October 2016, the fund was also used to support nonprofit organizations providing relief and recovery assistance to those impacted by the Hurricane.

 Thanks to many generous donors throughout the state and nation, the Fund has distributed over $4,867,500 in grants to nonprofits to support disaster recovery projects across our state that have helped over 2,400 families return home.

 Before You Apply

 Be sure to review all grant proposal guidelines prior to applying for a Disaster Relief Grant.

 The One SC Fund provides grants to nonprofits to fund disaster relief, recovery and rebuilding assistance programs from state-declared emergencies.
 Organizations may request up to $25,000.

 The next round of applications will be accepted from March 1 to March 31, 2021.

 Individuals are not eligible to apply.

-The One SC Fund is prioritizing applications from nonprofits providing disaster relief in the following counties: Chesterfield, Darlington, Dillon, Florence, Georgetown, Horry, Marion, and Marlboro.
+The One SC Fund is prioritizing applications from nonprofits providing disaster relief in Dillon, Horry and Marion Counties.
+Applications will also be considered from the following counties: Chesterfield, Darlington, Florence, Georgetown and Marlboro.